MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/native-mode.md

 - Disables support for guests in the network, and removes existing guests from the network, along with their associated Private messages and files.

-- Disables support for adding an guests to an individual thread.
+- Disables support for adding guests to an individual thread.
 Guests who were previously added to individual threads will no longer have access.

 - Deletes all group messages and files for previously deleted groups.
 Going forward, group messages will be deleted consistent with your network's retention policy.